 The Limiter Needs Recalibration

 A garage door's limiter controls the up and downward movement of the door, along with its movement speed.
-If the settings are not accurate, your door may close, hit the ground, and reverse upward because the system perceives a collision with an obstacle.
+If the settings are inaccurate, your door may close, hit the ground, and reverse upward because the system perceives a collision with an obstacle.

-To reset your limiter, you'll need to locate the limit switch adjustment dial.
-If the door doesn't close fully, adjust the limiter down; if it doesn't open fully, adjust the dial up.
-Keep in mind: you'll need to make tiny, incremental changes to avoid over adjusting the door and causing it to slam open or shut.
+Keep in mind: You'll need to make tiny, incremental changes to avoid over-adjusting the door and causing it to slam open or shut.

 The Rollers Are Misaligned in the Garage Door Track